vahyno/mobileFlashCards/README.md

 * install dependencies with `npm install`
 * start the app with `expo start`

-This application has been tested on:
+This application has been tested on emulators of:
 * Iphone 8
 * Nexus 6 API 28